wrapperband/FeathercoinWalletGuide/README.md

 ![URI Menu](/images/ftc-0.9.3.2-Wallet.URI.01.png)

 Feathercoin uses the Bitcoin URIs standard which represents a common payment method by text file.
-Bitcoin URI strings became the most popular way to share payment request, sometimes as a link but also using a QR code.
+Bitcoin URI strings became the most popular way to share payment request, either as a link, or the URI text it's self or using a QR code.

-URI Examples:
+**URI Examples:**

 **A simple Bitcoin URI :**
 URI: bitcoin:12A1MyfXbW6RhdRAZEqofac5jCQQjwEPBu